 Who can participate in TEM Lab?

-TEM Lab is for second year full-time MBA students.
-Dual and post-MBAs can also apply.
+TEM Lab is for second year full-time Master of Global Management (MGM) students.
+Executive and Online MGMs can also apply.

 How many students are part of a team?